 Gather with fellow student writers for a week of training, coaching, and learning.

-The 2023 Veritas Institute will take place at the Catholic University of America in Washington, D.C., from Monday, June 5th to Saturday, June 10th.
+The 2025 Veritas Institute will take place at the Catholic University of America in Washington, D.C., from Tuesday, May 27th to Sunday, June 1st, 2025.

 The Veritas Institute includes opportunities to: